 |Summer||Day after Commencement||Sunday before the first week of fall classes|

 Work-Study is awarded to eligible students as part of their financial aid packages.
 Work-Study awards are distributed for each program (academic year and summer) and are not transferable.

 Students apply for academic-year Work-Study by indicating their interest in working on the FAFSA form.
 BU Financial Assistance selects as many participants as funding allows, based on students’ financial need.

 All undergraduate Work-Study students are paid hourly, while graduate students may be paid either hourly or monthly, depending on the job.
-A student’s gross earnings are automatically subtracted from his or her Work-Study Award Amount, until either the Maximum Earnings Level is reached, or the program ends.
+A student’s gross earnings are automatically subtracted from their Work-Study Award Amount, until either the Maximum Earnings Level is reached, or the program ends.

 Adjustment or Cancellation

-If a student’s eligibility changes at any time during the academic year or summer program, BU Financial Assistance may need to adjust or cancel his or her Work-Study award.
+If a student’s eligibility changes at any time during the academic year or summer program, BU Financial Assistance may need to adjust or cancel their Work-Study award.
 Circumstances which may require this include, but are not limited to, withdrawal from the University, failure to maintain a satisfactory grade point average, or the addition of financial assistance from outside sources.